timescale/docs/promscale/send-data/zipkin.md

 # Send Zipkin traces to Promscale
-Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces.
+Promscale natively supports the OpenTelemetry Protocol (OTLP) for traces.
 To ingest Zipkin traces to Promscale, use the OpenTelemetry Collector.
-OpenTelemetry Collector converts the Zipkin traces to OpenTelemetry traces.
+The OpenTelemetry Collector converts the Zipkin traces to OpenTelemetry traces.

 # Send data using the OpenTelemetry Collector
-You can configure OpenTelemetry Collector to forward Zipkin traces to Promscale using [Zipkin receiver][zipkin-receiver] and OpenTelemetry exporter.
+You can configure the OpenTelemetry Collector to forward Zipkin traces to Promscale using [Zipkin receiver][zipkin-receiver] and the OpenTelemetry exporter.

-Here's an example configuration file for OpenTelemetry Collector to forward traces to Promscale after batch processing the data:
+Here's an example configuration file for the OpenTelemetry Collector to forward traces to Promscale after batch processing the data:

 ```yaml